XRPLF/XRPL-Standards/XLS-0069d-simulate/README.md

 The XRPL protocol supports numerous different transaction types, with more being added over time.
 Many transactions are complex and can have numerous modes, flags, and parameters.
 Some combinations of these can lead to unpredictable results, especially since transactions frequently behave differently depending on the current state of the ledger.
 This is particularly paramount for high-value transactions, as it is crucial to understand the likely outcome of the transaction and ensure that its effects align with expectations.

-This proposal puts forth a new API method, tentatively titled `simulate`, which executes a [dry run](https://en.wikipedia.org/wiki/Dry_run_(testing)) of a transaction submission.
+This spec proposes a new API method named `simulate`, which executes a [dry run](https://en.wikipedia.org/wiki/Dry_run_(testing)) of a transaction submission.
 Unlike the existing `submit` function, `simulate` never submits the transaction to the network.
 This allows users to test transactions and preview their results (including metadata) without committing them to the XRP Ledger.

 The `simulate` API method offers an efficient way to safely experiment with transactions on any ledger, such as the Mainnet ledger.
 Unlike using test networks, which can require faithfully replicating an entire scenario for experimentation, `simulate` allows users to "apply" transactions to a Mainnet (or other) ledger without actually submitting the transaction to be applied permanently.
 This allows developers and users to test and refine their transactions with confidence before committing them for real.